DeepView: Visualizing Classification Boundaries of Deep Neural Networks as Scatter Plots Using Discriminative Dimensionality Reduction: Conclusion

 \section{Conclusion}

-In this work we propose \emph{DeepView}, to the best of our knowledge the first algorithm that is able visualize the decision function of a deep neural network which is trained on high-dimensional data such as natural images.
-For this purpose, we adopt a mathematically precise formulation of discriminative \DR\ together with a matching choice of inverse \DR. We apply DeepView to two deep networks from the literature, a Residual Network with 20 layers trained on CIFAR-10 and the AlexNet trained on ImageNet, and demonstrate how it provides insight into the model and data domain.
+In this work we propose \emph{DeepView}, to the best of our knowledge the first algorithm that is able visualize a smooth two-dimensional manifold of the decision function of a deep neural network which is trained on high-dimensional data such as natural images.
+For this purpose, we adopt a mathematically precise formulation of \didi\ together with a matching choice of inverse \DR. We apply DeepView to two deep networks, a Residual Network with 20 layers trained on CIFAR-10 and a 4-layered ConvNet trained on poisoned Fashion-MNIST, and illustrate how it provides insight into the model and data.

-While we demonstrate DeepView only for image data in this article, the method is no way restricted to this domain and applications to text analysis and other areas constitute interesting further application areas.
-An interesting open question in that regard is how to extend the utilized Fisher metric in case of e.g.\ temporal data.
+While we demonstrate DeepView only for image data, the method is no way restricted to this domain and utilization for e.g.\ text analysis constitutes an interesting further application area.
+An exciting open question in this regard is how to extend the utilized Fisher metric in case of temporal data.

-We believe that the presented approach can not only provide insights into trained models but in this way also contribute to improve these models, by e.g.\ providing insights into areas of lacking data.
+We believe that the presented approach can not only provide insights into trained models but also contribute to improve these, by e.g.\ providing insights into areas of lacking data.